 - IIIS Staff and occupants are expected to take responsibility for their own mail and postal correspondence.

-- The mail ‘in’ tray is situated behind the IIIS Staff Desk in the admin area.
+- The mail ‘in’ tray is situated on the countertop to the left of the printer.
 Please ensure you check the ‘in’ tray for all incoming mail.
-Please deliver your college ‘out’ mail in the mailbox beside the security desk at the entrance to the Arts Building.
+Please deliver your college ‘out’ mail to the mailbox beside the security desk at the entrance to the Arts Building.
 For personal mail there is an An Post letter box on the ground floor of the Arts Building.
 Stamps can also be purchased at this point.

 - The IIIS space is for research only.
 If you are holding office hours for your students, please ensure you do so outside of the IIIS.
 Please arrange space provision with your department.

 - All IIIS residents are requested to attend IIIS seminar series which are run over the academic year.
 Full list of IIIS Seminars and Events.